Illinois Juvenile Detention Center Sex Abuse Lawsuits

 Illinois Youth Center Chicago

-Illinois Youth Center Chicago was originally designed as a maximum-security facility for anticipated “super-predators,” but this prediction proved inaccurate.
+Illinois Youth Center Chicago was initially designed as a maximum-security facility for anticipated “super-predators,” but this prediction proved inaccurate.
 Now, it serves a minimum-security all-male population.
 The facility has no foliage, and outdoor recreation is limited to a sally port with a basketball goal.
 Despite being minimum-security, residents live in prison-like cells.
 Occasionally, it has housed female youth.
+This center has been a particular focus of juvenile detention center lawsuits.

 Illinois Youth Center Joliet

-Of course, this place has a lot bigger problems than it budgets.
-In 2011, a male guard at the Illinois Youth Center in Joliet was sentenced to six years in prison for assaulting a 17-year-old in 2008.
+Of course, this place had a lot bigger problems than its budgets.
+In 2011, a guard at Illinois Youth Center Joliet was sentenced to six years in prison for a 2008 sexual assault of a 17-year-old.
 The Illinois Youth Center at Joliet will have more than its fair share of sex abuse lawsuits in the months and years to come.

 Illinois Youth Center Harrisburg

-Opened in July 1983, this medium-security, all-male facility is located in southeastern Illinois.
+Opened in July 1983, this medium-security, all-male facility is in southeastern Illinois.

 Illinois Youth Center Pere Marquette